-3.3 How well do leaders ensure the quality of resources and equipment unwanted toys of very high quality, resources meet the requirements of learning through the foundation phase.
+3.3 How well do leaders ensure the quality of resources and equipment

 The child minder routinely quality checks the toys and resources so that they are safe and well maintained.
 The resources and equipment available are up to date and reflect the popular trends of the day for both boys and girls.
-Children also benefit from new books and toys whenever possible and the child minders network includes parents who pass on
+Children also benefit from new equipment and toys whenever possible and the child minder bought new books dinosaurs dolls clothes and puzzles earlier in the year.

-The child minder rigorously checks to ensure resources and equipment are of a good quality
+.The child minder rigorously checks to ensure resources and equipment are of a good quality